 There is significant debate within Realtors about this.
 Open house events are a no obligation way for buyers to see a house before deciding if it’s something they want to call their Realtor about.
 That it was just another marketing element to help sell the home.
-With the huge influx of buyers from area code 437, 416 and 905 they may not have a Realtor and just be browsing.
+With the huge influx of buyers from the Greater Toronto area they may not have a Realtor and just be browsing.

 But think about this: You are a potential buyer and saw your “forever home”.
 But, you couldn’t attend open houses in Guelph.
 Would you throw your hands in the air and walk away from pursuing your dream home?
 Of course not.

 Anyone who is serious about buying a house will make an appointment with a Realtor.

 They’ll come to a private showing of their own.
 They were eventually going to do that anyways.
 We believe open houses in Guelph definitely had serious buyers attend.
 However, there were also roughly 50% who were just window shopping.
 These people had no real intent to make a decision to buy the house.

 Is the main role of open houses for Realtors to gain clients?